apache/spark/docs/running-on-kubernetes.md

 [Using RBAC Authorization](https://kubernetes.io/docs/admin/authorization/rbac/) and [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).

-## Client Mode

-Client mode is not currently supported.

 ## Future Work

 There are several Spark on Kubernetes features that are currently being incubated in a fork -